You could try the Tokyo International Hostel:

 Something (a lot) better is Hotel Kitcho in Nihonbashi which is an older part of Tokyo.
 Its a bit of a trek coming in fron Narita but once you are there it is on 2 main subway lines.
 It also has a japanese bathroom in the room and also an electronic toilet. (washlet) Cost was about $100au.
 I liked this one!

 Eating in Tokyo is great.
 As well as the usual expensive places there are lots of eating bars (for businessmen) where you buy a ticket from the vending machine press the button near the picture you like.
 You take the ticket to the cook and wait until your number is called. (in Japanese)

-Good luck over 9 years ago
+Good luck almost 11 years ago

 Sakura Hostel is located in Asakusa, at the center of shitamachi (historical / nostalgic area of Tokyo).
 Not to mention the convenience to explore historical spots like Senso-ji temple or Kaminari-mon on foot, subway Ginza line（銀座線） and Asakusa line（浅草線）and newly opened Tsukuba Express line（つくばエキスプレス） are available from Asakusa station, and most tourist attractions in Tokyo are easy-accessible.

 Wide variety of room types - dormitory / twin, 4 ~8 bed private rooms